02david20/ManualTestingAss2/README.md

 # ManualTestingAss2
 This is a manual testing for ASS2
-For Checking testcase run "test"
-For updating all result run "runTestcase"
-Result will be strored in "../testcase/result"
+For Checking testcase run "test" result show in log file For updating all result run "runTestcase" result will be strored in "../testcase/result"